 Our business involves the delivery of professional services and is highly labor-intensive.
 Our success depends largely on our general ability to attract, develop, motivate and retain highly skilled professionals.
 Further, we must successfully maintain the right mix of professionals with relevant experience and skill sets as we continue to grow, as we expand into new service offerings, and as the market evolves.
 The loss of a significant number of our professionals, the inability to attract, hire, develop, train and retain additional skilled personnel, or failure to maintain the right mix of professionals could have a serious negative effect on us, including our ability to manage, staff and successfully complete our existing engagements and obtain new engagements.
 Qualified professionals are in great demand, and we face significant competition for both senior and junior professionals with the requisite credentials and experience.
 Our principal competition for talent comes from other consulting firms and accounting firms, as well as from organizations seeking to staff their internal professional positions.
 Many of these competitors may be able to offer significantly greater compensation and benefits or more attractive lifestyle choices, career paths or geographic locations than we do.
-Therefore, we may not be successful in attracting and retaining the skilled consultants we require to conduct and expand our operations successfully.
+Therefore, we may not be successfully.
 Increasing competition for these revenue-generating professionals may also significantly increase our labor costs, which could negatively affect our margins and results of operations.